ikmb/crc1526/data_policy/1.0/data_policy.md

 ### iRODS archive storage

-All raw (sequencing) data (both genome and RNA) generated within the CRC (i.e. financed through CRC funds) must be deposited in the data management solution of the “Pantau-Omics”.
+All raw (sequencing) data (both genome and RNA) generated within the CRC (i.e. financed through CRC funds) must be deposited in the data management solution “Pantau-Omics”.

 If sequencing is not coordinated with the INF project for automatic data delivery/archiving, it is the users’ responsibility to ensure that data is deposited with all relevant metadata (Section 3.2).